Official quits amid charges he paid women to give up babies

 The resignation of Maricopa County Assessor Paul Petersen on Tuesday came after leaders in the one of the nation’s most populous counties suspended him and have pressured him to resign since his arrest nearly three months ago.
 The county’s governing board voted in late December to start the process of removing Petersen, who also works as an adoption attorney.

 He is accused of illegally paying women from the Pacific island nation to come to the United States to give up their babies in at least 70 adoption cases in Arizona, Utah and Arkansas over three years.
 Citizens of the Marshall Islands have been prohibited from traveling to the U.S. for adoption purposes since 2003.

+In a statement released by his attorneys, Petersen proclaimed his innocence and said he never neglected his duties as assessor, who is responsible for determining the property values in Arizona’s most populous county, which includes Phoenix.
+The Republican said county officials and news organizations presumed he was guilty.

+“My focus now turns to defending the allegations against me,” Petersen said.

-Petersen is charged with human smuggling in Utah and Arkansas and defrauding Arizona’s Medicaid system by $800,000 by submitting false applications for the women to receive state-funded health coverage.
+He is charged with human smuggling in Utah and Arkansas and defrauding Arizona’s Medicaid system by $800,000 by submitting false applications for the women to receive state-funded health coverage.

 Authorities say the women who went to Utah to give birth received little to no prenatal care.
 They also said Petersen and his associates took passports from the pregnant women while they were in the U.S. to assert more control over them.